MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/installing-a-wia-scanner-driver-with-wsd.md

 ---
-title: Install a WIA scanner driver with WSD
+title: Install a WIA Scanner Driver with WSD
 description: Provides information about installing a WIA scanner driver with the *WSDScan.sys* kernel-mode driver. ms.date: 12/14/2023
 ---